dsherret/libpack/README.md

 - Concatenation of remote dependencies and npm packages.
 These should be left external.
 - Bundler optimizations.
-- General purpose bundler or application bundler to a single file.
+- General purpose bundler (ex. web bundler or npm package bundler)

 ## Why?

 1. Performance.
-   - Type checking only occurs on a single bundled .d.ts file
+   - Type checking only occurs on a single bundled .d.ts file that only contains the public API.
    - No waterfalling with internal modules within a library because there is only a single JS file.
    - Compiling of TS to JS is done ahead of time.